Garden square: Propagation

 At their conception in the early 17th century, each such garden was a private communal amenity for the residents of the overlooking houses akin to a garden courtyard within a palace or community.
 Such community courtyards date back to at least Ur in 2000 BC where two-storey houses were built of fired brick around an open square.
-Kitchen, working, and public spaces were located on the ground floor, with private rooms located upstairs.
+KitchenLiving, working, and public spaces were located on the ground floor, with private rooms located upstairs.

 In the 20th century, many garden squares that were previously accessible only to defined residents became accessible to the public.
 Those in central urban locations, such as Leicester Square in London's West End, have become indistinguishable from town squares.
 Others, while publicly accessible, are largely used by local residents and retain the character of garden squares or small communal parks.
 Many private squares, even in busy locations, remain private, such as Portman Square in Marylebone in London, despite its proximity to London's busiest shopping districts.